vippsas/vipps-login-api/README.md

 <!-- START_METADATA
 ---
-title: Introduction
+title: Introduction to the Login API
+sidebar_label: Introduction
 sidebar_position: 1
 hide_table_of_contents: true
+description: Use the Login API to allow users to log in to your service by using their Vipps account.
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Vipps Login API
+# Introduction to the Login API

 <!-- START_COMMENT -->